Yoga In Schools Improves Health Research Shows

 Although most of the yoga research in schools examined the effects on student outcomes, this review also found several studies of yoga for teachers and school staff.
-In one study of a stress management program for school employees, results showed significant decreases in teacher mental and physical stress and increases in cheerfulness, calmness and comfort.
+In one study of a stress management program for school employees, results showed significant decreases in teachers’ mental and physical stress and increases in cheerfulness, calmness, and comfort.

-A study of middle school teachers noted self-reported increases in mindfulness, positive mood, classroom management, distress tolerance and several physical indicators of stress following a brief, daily intervention.
+A study of middle school teachers noted self-reported increases in mindfulness, positive mood, classroom management, distress tolerance, and several physical stress indicators following a brief, daily intervention.
 Another study found a trend toward lowered perceived stress and emotional exhaustion among educators.

-Authors of this systematic review noted that some of the controlled studies reported no significant student improvements in addition to higher negative mood states and stress ratings following a yoga intervention.
-It is possible that these effects occured because participants became increasingly more aware of their psychological state as a function of yoga education rather than being harmed by it.
+The authors of this systematic review noted that some of the controlled studies reported no significant student improvements in addition to higher negative mood states and stress ratings following a yoga intervention.
+It is possible that these effects occurred because participants became increasingly more aware of their psychological state as a function of yoga education rather than being harmed by it.
 More research will be required to bear this out.

-In general, this review of the published evidence suggest that school-based yoga programs may be helpful in reducing student and teacher stress and increasing mood, health, performance and pro-social behavior.
+In general, this review of the published evidence suggests that school-based yoga programs may be helpful in reducing student and teacher stress and increasing mood, health, performance, and pro-social behavior.
 This is great news for those hoping to gain support for bringing yoga into the classroom.

-B Grace Bullock, PhD, E-RYT 500 is a psychologist, research scientist, educator, yoga and mindfulness expert and author of Mindful Relationships: Seven Skills for Success – Integrating the Science of Mind, Body and Brain.
+B Grace Bullock, Ph.D., E-RYT 500, is a psychologist, research scientist, educator, yoga and mindfulness expert, and author of Mindful Relationships: Seven Skills for Success – Integrating the Science of Mind, Body and Brain.
 Her mission is to reduce stress, increase health and well-being and improve the quality of relationships.
-She offers classes, workshops, writing and research that combine the wisdom of applied neuroscience, psychophysiology, psychology and contemplative science and practice.
-Her goal is to empower individuals, groups, leaders and organizations to reduce chronic stress and increase awareness, attention, compassion, mindfulness and effective communication to strengthen relationships, release dysfunctional patterns and unlock new and healthy ways of being.
-Dr. Bullock is also the Founding Director and Principal Consultant of the International Science & Education Alliance, an organization devoted to exceptional research, program evaluation, assessment design, strategic planning and capacity building to support equity, programmatic diversity and scientific integrity, and promote effective leadership, decision-making and social change.
-Bullock is a Certified Viniyoga Therapist and Faculty at the Integrated Health Yoga Therapy (IHYT) Training program.
+She offers classes, workshops, writing, and research that combine the wisdom of applied neuroscience, psychophysiology, psychology, and contemplative science and practice.
+Her goal is to empower individuals, groups, leaders, and organizations to reduce chronic stress and increase awareness, attention, compassion, mindfulness, and effective communication to strengthen relationships, release dysfunctional patterns, and unlock new and healthy ways of being.
+Dr. Bullock is also the Founding Director and Principal Consultant of the International Science & Education Alliance, an organization devoted to exceptional research, program evaluation, assessment design, strategic planning, and capacity building to support equity, programmatic diversity, and scientific integrity and promote effective leadership, decision-making, and social change.
+Bullock is a certified Viniyoga therapist and faculty member at the Integrated Health Yoga Therapy (IHYT) training program.
 She is the former Senior Research Scientist at the Mind & Life Institute and former Editor-in-Chief of the International Journal of Yoga Therapy.
-For more information see www.bgracebullock.com.
+For more information, see www.bgracebullock.com.